Rate of babies going through opiate withdrawal skyrockets

 New research released Monday underscores the problem.
 The research found that rates of neonatal abstinence syndrome have increased nearly fivefold across the country over the past decade.

-From 2004 to 2013, the proportion of babies suffering withdrawal was especially pronounced in rural counties, increasing from 12.9% to 21.2%, according to research published in the journal JAMA Pediatrics.
+The proportion of babies suffering withdrawal was especially pronounced in rural counties, increasing from 12.9% in 2003 to 2004 to 21.2% in 2012 to 2013, according to research published in the journal JAMA Pediatrics.

 In addition, incidence of babies going through withdrawal increased from 1.2 to 7.5 per 1,000 hospital births among rural infants and from 1.4 to 4.8 per 1,000 hospital births among urban infants.